The CWA Debut Dagger 2008

 10 July 2008: The winner of the 2008 Debut Dagger competition, for unpublished novels by unpublished authors, is Amer Anwar from West London.
 Jon Wood, editorial Director at the sponsor Orion, announced the winner and presented him with the Dagger, and the prize of £500, at the 2008 Dagger Awards ceremony, which took place at the Four Seasons Hotel in London's Park Lane this evening.
 More valuable than the prize money is the fact that for many of the winners, and a good number of shortlisted authors, this has been the first step to a successful writing career.

-The winning entry is Western Fringes, a novel set in and around West London's Asian community: “When ex-con Zaq Khan is asked to find his employer's runaway daughter he has no idea that his search will draw him into a violent dispute between robbers, and a hunt for £6million in cash”.
+The winning entry is Western Fringes, a novel set in and around West London's Asian community: “When ex-con Zaq Khan is asked to find his employer’s runaway daughter he has no idea what he’s getting into.
+He soon learns there’s more going on than he’s been told about and then, on top of the lies, things start to get violent.”.

 Judges’ comments: ‘Set in London's Asian community, with a story that explores family ties as much as criminal behaviour, Western Fringes shows good narrative control and a talent for creating suspense and a atmosphere of menace.
 The central character is well-drawn, sympathetic and appealing.’